The Manifold Wisdom Of God

 "And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, “Abba, Father!”

-And Believers are to be aware of themselves in relationship to the Spirit.
-This is because it is He who gives access with the Father, as Paul also says:
+This is because it is He who gives represents Jesus and the Father, so Paul says:

 "... do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.